vatesfr/xen-orchestra/docs/docs/xosan.md

 ### Disperse type

 Data are **chunked and dispersed** on multiple nodes.
-There is a kind of "parity" data allowing to lost one or mode nodes ("like" RAID5 or RAID6).
+This is a kind of "parity" model that allows for the loss of one or more nodes ("like" RAID5 or RAID6).

 Pros: